sneeu-leeu/To-Do-List/README.md

 ### Setup

-Go to [My Repo](https://github.com/sneeu-leeu/To-Do-List/tree/development) and clone the project by openeing your terminal and entering "git clone" + "The link supplied".
+Go to [My Repo](https://github.com/sneeu-leeu/To-Do-List/tree/development) and clone the project by opening your terminal and entering "git clone" + "The link supplied".

+cd into the repo

-Open the repo in your code editor and launch it!
+Open the repo in your code editor and launch it by running '$ npm start' !

 ## Authors